alex/what-happens-when/README.rst

 the Google homepage.
 Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.

-**Important related terminologies**
-DNS Request:

-The very moment you key in “google.com,” your browser sends a DNS request as soon as you hit Enter.
-The Domain Name System (DNS), which converts human-readable domain names into IP addresses, functions as the phone book for the internet.
-A DNS server receives the request and responds with the IP address for “google.com.”

-TCP/IP:

-Your browser creates a Transmission Control Protocol/Internet Protocol (TCP/IP) connection using the IP address.
-By dividing data into packets, TCP assures reliable data transfer, and IP permits packet routing over the internet.

-Firewall:

-Firewalls serve as security checks on the path from your browser to Google’s servers.
-Network traffic is monitored and filtered by firewalls, which let approved requests through while preventing potential threats.

-HTTPS/SSL:

-The connection employs Secure Sockets Layer (SSL) (or Transport Layer Security (TLS), its successor) to ensure the confidentiality and integrity of the data sent between your browser and Google’s servers.
-To ensure secure communication, this encryption protocol encrypts the data and confirms the server’s legitimacy.

-Load balancer:

-Load balancers are necessary because of the volume of traffic that Google processes.
-To maximize resource usage and enhance response times, these devices divide incoming requests among several servers.
-Load balancers make sure that the burden is distributed fairly and keep any one server from getting too much at once.

-Web server:

-Google’s web server takes control after receiving your request.
-The HTTP request is processed by web servers, like the specialized infrastructure used by Google, and a suitable HTTP response is produced.
-In this instance, the server gets the HTML file for Google’s home page that was requested.

-Database:

-A substantial amount of data is stored and retrieved to support Google’s huge array of services.
-In the background, databases are essential.
-They manage and store the enormous volumes of data needed to provide personalized content, search results, and other services.
-The database infrastructure of Google guarantees effective data scalability, storage, and retrieval.

-In conclusion, typing “google.com” and pressing the Enter key starts a complicated series of activities.
-To give you the Google search experience, a number of different systems — including DNS requests, TCP/IP connections, firewalls, HTTPS/SSL encryption, load balancing, web servers, application servers, and databases — work together smoothly.
-The incredible infrastructure and technology that underpins our online interactions are on display in this journey.

-Remember the complex procedure that goes on behind the scenes the next time you run a search or visit any website.
-It is evidence of the creativity and intelligence of the mechanisms that underpin the internet and permit us to easily explore the digital world.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode